 “I have gone far beyond anything that I thought I would have done here at Castleton,” explained Naylor.
 “I have succeeded in areas I thought would provide me with my toughest challenges, and have found many other challenges along the way.”

 Naylor aspires to be a Neonatal nurse, a goal set after several days of experience in the Neonatal Intense Care Unit at Dartmouth Hitchcock Medical Center.
-She hopes to graduate in 2017 with her bachelors degree before moving to the southern United States to pursue a residency program and fine tune the skills learned at Castleton through the University’s virtual hospital, clinical, and classroom settings.
+She hopes to take her bachelors degree to the southern United States to pursue a residency program and fine tune the skills learned at Castleton through the University’s virtual hospital, clinical, and classroom settings.

 “I don't believe I could have gotten this experience anywhere else.
 It was a one of a kind adventure, and I wouldn't change it for anything,” said Naylor on the unique learning opportunities provided to her over the years.
 “A lot of people go through their whole life not really knowing who they are or what they want.
 I found all my answers here, and I am extremely thankful for that.”